 - $164K for Google ads

 In a perfect experiment, we would have split the spend more evenly.
-But in the real world, this is how most brands would have split their budgets; few will spend the same in Bing as in Google.
+But in the real world, this is how most brands would have split their budgets; few will spend the same in Microsoft Ads as in Google.

 Finally, it’s important to note that we’re a B2B, software-as-a-service (SaaS) company.
-Businesses with other models and audiences will have different results from both Bing ads vs. Google ads.
+Businesses with other models and audiences will have different results from both Microsoft Ads vs. Google Ads.
 For example, a direct-to-consumer (D2C) cosmetics brand probably won’t care as much about targeting customers by their LinkedIn profile.
 But a B2B services company sure will.

 For each of the takeaways we noted below, we also suggested which types of businesses would most likely benefit in each scenario.